MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 ![Give consent to a canvas app.](media/give_consent_canvas.jpg "Give consent to canvas app")

-### Run a model-driven app
+### Use a model-driven app

 The following image shows an example of a model-driven app screen after you've signed in.
 To learn how to use model-driven apps running on the Power Apps mobile app, go to [User Guide for model-driven apps running on the Power Apps mobile app](use-custom-model-driven-app-on-mobile.md).

 ![Model-driven app home page.](media/model-driven-app-opened.png "Model-driven app home page")